ibm-cloud-docs/solution-tutorials/vpc-public-app-private-backend.md

 - Create a public subnet for frontend servers
 - Create a private subnet for backend servers
-- Create a virtual server instance in each subnet
+- Create virtual server instances in each subnet, including a bastion server
 - Configure network rules through security groups
 - Reserve a floating IP to allow inbound and outbound internet traffic